 These options on Amazon are cheap, leak proof, and will work for the task.
 As I said before, I recommend dry bags over “portable laundry bags” because most dry bags (like the ones below) can double as a day pack during wet adventures ..

-Find some dish detergent (yes, dish washing soap).
+You may initially think “what is the best travel laundry soap I can use to wash my clothes?”
+Though your head is in the right place, the best travel laundry detergent may be – regular dish soap (yes, dish washing soap).
 Any will do, but aim for one with a decent scent or no scent at all.

-Dish washing detergent works well because it’s concentrate, meaning we don’t need much, easy to find, as any hostel kitchen has it or you can buy a bottle for $1, and its great at breaking down oils, dirt and pulling out stains
+Dish washing detergent works well because it’s concentrated, meaning we don’t need much, easy to find, so any hostel kitchen has it or you can buy a bottle for $1, and its great at breaking down oils, dirt and pulling out stains.

 Step 3: Dilute 1 spoon of dish soap in water